Teoscar Hernández Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.48).
+- The Mets' 4.45 team ERA ranks 18th among all league pitching staffs.

-- Mets pitchers combine to allow 164 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Mets pitchers combine to rank 17th in baseball in home runs surrendered (165 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.